Policy Memos by Subject Area

 - Requirements for assessing and remediating barriers to fish passage at stream crossings.
 Jay Norvell.
 (January 1, 2006).
 This memo sets requirements to address Senate Bill SB 857, enacted into law effective January 1, 2006, that amends Article 3.5 of the Streets and Highways Code, detailing requirements for assessing and remediating barriers to fish passage at stream crossings along the State Highway System.

-- Guidance for Combined Essential Fish Habitat and Endangered Species Act Consultation Process, Gary R. Winters (September 20, 2004).
+- Guidance for Combined Essential Fish Habitat and Endangered Species Act Consultation Process (PDF), Gary R. Winters (September 20, 2004).
 This memo intends to further clarify the responsibilities of the Federal Highway Administration and the California Department of Transportation (Department) for the implementation of the combined Endangered Species Act (ESA) and Essential Fish Habitat (EFH) consultation process.

-- Essential Fish Habitat Delegation Authority, Gary R. Winters (June 7, 2004).
+- Essential Fish Habitat Delegation Authority (PDF), Gary R. Winters (June 7, 2004).
 It announces the receipt of a letter received from the Federal Highway Administration (FHWA) on May 21, 2004 where it identifies the Department as its non-Federal representative to consult with the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NOAA-Fisheries) on Essential Fish Habitat issues (EFH).
 The FHWA letter describes also under which circumstances the Department will consult with NOAA-Fisheries on EFH.

 - Conducting Endangered Species Act Consultations with Services (PDF), Michael G. Ritchie (FHWA) (April 24, 2002) (238 KB).
 Delegation of authority for certain aspects of consultation for biological studies.